dereknovak/TS240-LS/study_guide.md

 - "In their simplest version, generics are best thought of as all-purpose placeholders for a type that can be specified later."
 - Generics are placeholder types than can be defined at a later time.
+- The generic type can be inferred by the argument passed in.
+- Multiple generic types should be separated by commas
+    - `Example<T, K>`
 - Generics are possible through functions, objects, and arrays.

 ### Function